protono/hello-algo/algos.md

 #### 11.7.2 Algorithmic characteristics

-- **Time complexity $O(n\,log\,n)$, non-adaptive sorting**: the heap operation uses $O(n)$ time.
-The time complexity of extracting the largest element from the heap is $O(log\,n)$, with a total of $n-1$ rounds.
+- **Time complexity $O(n\ log\ n)$, non-adaptive sorting**: the heap operation uses $O(n)$ time.
+The time complexity of extracting the largest element from the heap is $O(log\ n)$, with a total of $n-1$ rounds.
 - **Space complexity $O(1)$, in-place sorting**: Several pointer variables use $O(1)$ space.
 Element swap and heap operations are performed on the original array.
 - **Unstable sorting**: When swapping the top and bottom elements of the heap, the relative positions of equal elements may change.

 ### 11.8 bucket sort

 The aforementioned sorting algorithms all belong to the "comparison-based sorting algorithms", which implements sorting by comparing the size of elements.
-The time complexity of such sorting algorithms cannot exceed $O(n\,log\,n)$.
+The time complexity of such sorting algorithms cannot exceed $O(n\ log\ n)$.
 Next, we explore several "non-comparison sorting algorithms" whose time complexity can reach linear order.

 "Bucket Sort" is a typical application of the divide-and-conquer strategy.
 It sets some buckets with order of size, each bucket corresponds to a data range, and distributes the data evenly into each bucket; then, performs sorting in each bucket; finally merges all the data according to the order of the buckets.